 Understanding Brock Value charts

 Brock Value is the long-sought answer to the question: what is the market worth?
 BV is a valuation metric with just two inputs: GDP and interest rates.
-Compared to questionable old-school metrics (and even new ones like Shiller’s CAPE), BV provides more reliable measurements, especially at critical turning points.
+Compared to questionable old-school metrics (and even popular ones like Shiller’s CAPE), BV provides more reliable measurements, especially at critical turning points.

 |Above Red Line||1.2%|